Getting-startedWelcome to Miriani!

 First things first: Type POLICY

 Read every single one.
 These are the rules that you agree to follow when you play Miriani.
-If you can't be bothered to read them all right now, please visit http://miriani.toastsoft.net/policy/ for a brief summary.
+If you can't read them all right now, please visit https://miriani.toastsoft.net/policy/ for a brief summary.
 But please read them all carefully when you have time, as the summary doesn't include all of the information.

 If you're using a screen reader to play Miriani, we highly recommend that you type SIGHT.
 This will disable some of the visual elements in the game, making it easier for your screen reader to parse the information presented.
 Additionally, you may be able to find a soundpack to make the game easier to play by typing @SOUNDPACKS.
 Be aware, however, that it may be dangerous to download files from unknown sources.
 These soundpacks are not created by or reviewed by the Miriani hosts, so tread with caution.